IDMNYU/IDMPEDALS/docs/pedals.md

 <a href="https://raw.githubusercontent.com/IDMNYU/IDMPEDALS/main/docs/img/Xover.png" target="_new"><img src = "./img/Xover.png" title="Xover patcher" alt="Xover patcher"></a>

+This pedal demonstrates how to implement a [crossover filter](https://en.wikipedia.org/wiki/Audio_crossover) as a stereo output on a pedal.
+Crossovers are important utility filters in signal processing, as they allow you to process different frequency bands independently and then recombine them later.
+This particular crossover filter has no parameters at all - it works with a fixed crossover frequency of 100 Hz, with frequencies *below* the cutoff going to the first output and frequencies *above* the cutoff going to the second output.

+This **gen~** patcher also demonstrates how to do signal processing completely *within* a **codebox**, using GenExpr code written by Tim Place in his [crossover filter design tutorial](https://cycling74.com/tutorials/crossover-filter-design-video-tutorial).

 ### EQ Xover2

 <a href="https://raw.githubusercontent.com/IDMNYU/IDMPEDALS/main/docs/img/Xover2.png" target="_new"><img src = "./img/Xover2.png" title="Xover2 patcher" alt="Xover2 patcher"></a>